caikelun/libsvx/README.md

 Compile
 -------

-libsvx is compiled by GCC, the source code compatible with C90, GNU90, C99, GNU99, C11 and GNU11 standard.
-C11 standard is used by default in the current Makefile.
+libsvx use GCC.
+The source code compatible with C90, GNU90, C99, GNU99, C11
+and GNU11 standard.
+C11 is used by default currently.

-* Compiled using homemade script and Makefile:
+* Compile using homemade scripts and Makefiles:

         Configure : ./configure
         Compile   : make [prof=y|n]